Two Carts Roll Toward Each Other On A Level Table

 Example 1: Perfectly Elastic Collision

 Two carts, A and B, are moving towards each other on a level track.
-Cart A has a mass of 0.5 kg and an initial velocity of 2 m/s to the right.
-Cart B has a mass of 0.3 kg and an initial velocity of -3 m/s (to the left).
+Cart B has a mass of 0.So naturally, 5 kg and an initial velocity of 2 m/s to the right.
+Consider this: cart A has a mass of 0.
+3 kg and an initial velocity of -3 m/s (to the left).
 Assuming a perfectly elastic collision, what are the final velocities of the two carts?

 We have two equations (conservation of momentum and conservation of kinetic energy) and two unknowns (v1f and v2f).
 Solving these equations simultaneously, we get:

-This means that after the collision, cart A moves to the left with a velocity of 1.125 m/s, and cart B moves to the right with a velocity of 2.875 m/s.
+Basically, after the collision, cart A moves to the left with a velocity of 1.On top of that, 125 m/s, and cart B moves to the right with a velocity of 2.
+875 m/s.

 Example 2: Perfectly Inelastic Collision